DanielBradford/rubic/README.md

 ## **Product & Tools**
 This feature presents recomended tools and products.
 The product image, description and price are displayed with clickable links to the corresponding site.
 A registered user has access to discount codes which are displayed via modal when clicked.
-The modal also allows the user to click the copy icon to copy to the devices clipboard for future use.
+The modal also allows the user to click the copy icon to copy to the device's clipboard for future use.

 <img style="width:100%" src="documents/screenshots/tools_products.png"><img style="width:100%" src="documents/screenshots/products2.png"><img style="width:50%" src="documents/screenshots/discount_code.png"><img style="width:50%" src="documents/screenshots/amazon_tool.png">